csev/dj4e/assn/django-girls/template_extending/README.md

 {% endblock %}
 ```

 That's it!
-Save the file, and check if your website is still working properly. :)
+Save the file, reload your application refresh your web page, and check if your website is still working properly. :)

-> If you get the error `TemplateDoesNotExist`, that means that there is no `blog/base.html` file and you have `runserver` running in the console.
-Try to stop it (by pressing Ctrl+C – the Control and C keys together) and restart it by running a `python manage.py runserver` command.
+If it is not running properly, go into your console and type

+    cd ~/djangogirls
+    python manage.py check

+And fix any errors that are shown.
+The whole 'when things go wrong go into the shell and run check' is a big part of
+debugging Django applicatons.